4-Channel oscilloscope for the price of a 2-Channel

 Some of the faults/missing features in FNIRSI 1014D, like no mathematical functions for the waveform, the signal can not be inverted, the measurements are displayed in the same location of the readings and others, these limitations do not exist in this oscilloscope.

-It is very complete for the price range, having even connecting to the PC, which is very limited and slow in the update screen updates on the PC, allows it to use FFT, make measurements, cursors and other functions in the PC.
+It is very complete for the price range, even having a connecting to the PC, very limited and slow in screen updates on the PC software, but allows you to use FFT or XY mode, make measurements, cursors and other functions directly in the PC.

 Because it is so complete and with an attractive price, the 2-channel price is little higher than the FNIRSI 1014D and the 4-channel price is equivalent to a 2-channel Hantek DSO2C15, this oscilloscope was a positive surprise.